Yale Fellowship in Public Psychiatry (PPF)

 Allison Ponce, PhD, Director of Education and Training, CMHC

 Dr. Steiner is the Program Director and administrative supervisor of the Fellows.
-As Medical Director of CMHC, she oversees the clinical care provided by faculty and the administration of the Risk Management and Performance Improvement programs for the hospital.
+As Medical Director of CMHC, she oversees the Medical Staff office, clinical care provided by psychiatrists, and the administration of the Risk Management program for the hospital.
 She arranges and monitors all clinical and educational components of this program.

 Dr. Sebastian (Associate Program Director) oversees the core seminar, and Dr. Mathis (Associate Program Director) provides mentorship for academic projects.